Ailbhe Murphy, Director

 Carolann Courtney, Creative Places Tuam Coordinator

-Carolann is the coordinator for the Creative Places Tuam Pilot, responsible for programme delivery.
-Carolann will work on the ground in Tuam and engage directly with communities, artists and project stakeholders to successfully realise the programme’s aims and objectives.
+Carolann is responsible for programme delivery for the Creative Places Tuam Pilot.
+Carolann will work in Tuam, engaging directly with communities, artists and stakeholders to successfully realise the programme’s aims and objectives.
 Carolann has worked as the arts, health and wellbeing specialist for Kildare County Council since 2013, progressing the council’s specialist work to create high quality arts practice in both acute and community health care settings.
-She does this through funding opportunities, collaborative engagement with artists, ongoing professional development support, organisational mentorship and the development of local and national partnerships and collaborations.
 Carolann holds a BA Fine Art from DIT and a Post Graduate HDip in Community Arts Education from NCAD.

 Vance Wing-Sze Lau, Arts and Cultural Programme Coordinator

 Vance provides project and event management support for Create projects, professional development workshops and cultural events.
 She has also been responsible for developing and managing digital platforms, communications and audience engagement strategies for the Collaborative Arts Partnership Programme (CAPP).
 Vance holds a BSocSc Honours in Criminal Justice from the University of Hong Kong and an MA in Cultural Policy and Arts Management from University College Dublin.